Yelp Inc (YELP)

 Quick ratio = (Cash + Short-term investments + Receivables) ÷ Total current liabilities

-The quick ratio, also known as the acid-test ratio, measures a company's ability to meet its short-term financial obligations with its most liquid assets, excluding inventory.
-A higher quick ratio indicates a stronger ability to cover current liabilities with its quick assets.
+The quick ratio, also known as the acid-test ratio, measures a company's ability to meet its short-term obligations with its most liquid assets.
+Yelp Inc's quick ratio has shown a declining trend from 4.24 on December 31, 2020, to 2.05 on December 31, 2024.

 Peer comparison